Ranked #291 car in the UK · City car · 3 units sold last year

 Estimated insurance

-Group 8 of 50 (low — cheaper end of the scale) · Comprehensive · 3 years NCB
+Group 5 of 50 (very low — cheap to insure) · Comprehensive · 3 years NCB

 Indicative annual comprehensive premiums for this car, by driver age band and risk profile.
 Pick the combination closest to your circumstances.